amds-ldeo/ada-db-spec/docs/source/record_contributors.rst

 record_contributors
 ====================
-The table `record_contributors <https://schema.astromat.org/ada/tables/record_contributors.html>`_ is to hold contributors of the digital resources.
+The table `record_contributors <https://schema.astromat.org/ada/tables/record_contributors.html>`_ is to hold contributors of the record.

 **term conventions**